astoilkov/jsblocks-docs/introduction/modules.md

 ## Modules

-jsblocks framework is constructed from three main modules that could be selectively excluded when downloading the framework if you don't need them.
+jsblocks framework is constructed from three main modules that could be selectively excluded when downloading the framework if you don't need them:

-### Modules:

  * **blocks.query** - DOM manipulation module that executes all *data-query* attributes when **blocks.query()** is called

-   **Example:**
    ```html
    <script>
    blocks.query({